 - Apply for a student visa if required by the country you'll be studying in (costs vary by country from $0-$500).
 You may also need to budget for travel costs to appear at a Consulate in person, if required.

 - Consider the follwoing when purchasing airfare:

 - Check with family members to see if they have airline miles that they are willing to donate to you for use toward your ticket.

-- Be sure to take advantage of student ticket prices using sites like Student Universe or STA Travel.
+- Be sure to take advantage of student ticket prices using sites like Student Universe.

 - Some student travel sites may offer low-cost deposit programs, allowing you reserve your flight and pay the balance before departure

 - For students who are unsure of their return date, check travel websites (or agencies) to book roundtrip airfare with options to change the return date at a low cost.
 Research policies regarding changes to your return ticket before you book.